 Welcome!
 I am an Assistant Professor in the Department of Political Science at Vanderbilt University.

-My research has been supported by the NSF Graduate Research Fellowship, the NSF DDRIG, CEPR-DFID’s Private Enterprise Development in Low-Income Countries (PEDL) initiativeJ-PAL’s Governance Initiative, and the Social Science Research Council, among others.
+My work has been supported by the NSF Graduate Research Fellowship, the NSF DDRIG, CEPR-DFID’s Private Enterprise Development in Low-Income Countries (PEDL) initiative, J-PAL’s Governance Initiative, and the Social Science Research Council, among others.
 I am a member of EGAP.

-I received my Ph.D. in Political Science from Columbia University, and was a Postdoctoral Research Fellow at the Institute for Advanced Study in Toulouse (IAST).
+I received my Ph.D. in Political Science from Columbia University and was a Postdoctoral Research Fellow at the Institute for Advanced Study in Toulouse (IAST).
 I previously worked for the West African headquarters of the UN World Food Programme, and received a B.A. in Political Science and African Studies from Northwestern University.

 I can be reached at abhit.bhandari@vanderbilt.edu.